grisuno/LazyOwn/COMMANDS.md

 The function then prints out each command being executed and a message indicating the binary name used for the path hijacking.

 :param binary_name: The name of the binary to be used in the path hijacking attack.
-It should be set in `self.params` before calling this method.
+It should be assign in `self.params` before calling this method.
 :type binary_name: str

 :returns: None

 Manual execution:
-1. Ensure that `binary_name` is set in `self.params`.
+1. Ensure that `binary_name` is assign in `self.params`.
 2. Append the binary name to `modules/tmp.sh`.
 3. Copy `modules/tmp.sh` to `/tmp/{binary_name}`.
-4. Set executable permissions on the copied file.
+4. assign executable permissions on the copied file.
 5. Update the PATH environment variable to prioritize `/tmp`.

 Dependencies: